As part of the 2023 Nuit Blanche, the Shoah Memorial invites the visual artist

 3451 tears of concrete and lead.
 Work temporarily adapted for the crypt of the Shoah Memorial.
 Courtesy of the artist and Galerie Chantal Crousel, Paris

-Composed of a mixture of cement and resin, 3451 «concrete tears», like so many kilometers separating Paris from Erevan in Armenia, are suspended thanks to steel wires, diaphanous rain curtain falling over the black marble Star of David.
-Runoff or flight, the work from the skylight under the bronze cylinder of the forecourt, creates a vibratory link in space, a spiritual and almost telluric bond, between these monuments of memory, between the memories of genocides, between the lands of asylum and exile.
+Composed of a mixture of cement and resin, 3451 "concrete tears", like so many kilometers separating Paris from Yerevan in Armenia, are suspended thanks to steel wires, diaphanous rain curtain falling above the black marble Star of David.
+Ruissellement ou envolée, the work starting from the well of light under the bronze cylinder of the square, creates a vibratory link in space, a spiritual and almost telluric bond, between these monuments of memory, between the memories of genocides, between the lands of asylum and exile.
 Through the paradoxical image of concrete tears,

 *(Based on an interview with Garance Malivel.)